-Look for other cross-hairs in the black lines image, they are separated 1000 meters from each other both in North and East direction.
-You should be able to calculate the coordinates of those points in relation to the first one.

-Zoom out in the image and move to the right until you find other cross-hair, and estimate how many kilometres you have moved.
-Try to get ground control points as far from each other as possible.
+- 5. Look for other black cross-hairs in the image, they are separated 1000 meters from each other both in North and East direction.
+You should be able to calculate the coordinates of those points in relation to the first one. - 6.
+Zoom out in the image and move to the right or the top until you find other cross-hair, and estimate how many kilometres you have moved.
+Try to get ground control points as far from each other as possible. - 7.
 Digitize at least three more ground control points in the same way you did the first one.
 You should end up with something similar to this:

 With already three digitized ground control points you will be able to see the georeferencing error as a red line coming out of the points.
 The error in pixels can be seen also in the GCP table in the dX[pixels] and dY[pixels] columns.
-The error in pixels should not be higher than 10 pixels, if it is you should review the points you have digitized and the coordinates you have entered to find what the problem is.
+The error in pixels should not be higher than 10 pixels.
+If it is, you should review the points you have digitized and the coordinates you have entered to find what the problem is.
 You can use the image above as a guide.